The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: A comparison of source properties with published literature

 Flux densities for epochs GC028 and GC031A are reported in \cite{batejat2011}, together with a revised version of the flux densities for the 6\,cm data of BP129 (the 13\,cm and 3.6\,cm values for BP129 are taken directly from \citealt{parra2007}).
 In Fig. \ref{fig:prevstudycomp} (panel b), we compare the flux densities recovered in this work to those previously published by \cite{batejat2011}.
 We find the flux densities reported for GC031A to be in excellent agreement with our measurements.
-However, we measure flux densities to be 1.5 times higher than reported for GC028 and BP129-C by \cite{parra2007}.
+However, we measure flux densities to be 1.5 times higher than reported for GC028 and BP129-C by \cite{batejat2011}.
 Again, using the same argument as in the previous paragraph, we assume that our new values are correct.
 We note that \cite{batejat2011} claim an image noise of 41\,$\mu$Jybeam$^{-1}$ for BP129-6\,cm, which is a factor of two lower than what we obtain.
 We note that while \cite{batejat2011} left multiple sources unclassified due to inconsistent lightcurves, we find, given our higher flux density values for some epochs, the lightcurves for these sources consistent with SNe/SNR evolution, as noted in Sect. \ref{sect:classerrs}.

 Source sizes were reported by \cite{batejat2011} using data at 2\,cm and 3.6\,cm.
 In Fig. \ref{fig:prevstudycomp} (panel c), we compare the sizes given in \cite{batejat2011} with our measurements from the same data.
-We only include the 12 sources where diameters are given in \cite{batejat2011}, their Table 3, i.e. not the sources with only upper limits.
-The sources fitted in both epochs by \cite{batejat2011}, i.e. bold face in their Table 3, are shown as stars in our Fig. \ref{fig:prevstudycomp}, while the remaining sources are shown as circles.
+We only include the 12 sources where diameters are given in Table 3 of \cite{batejat2011} that is not the sources with only upper limits.
+The sources fitted in both epochs by \cite{batejat2011}, that is bold face in their Table 3, are shown as stars in our Fig. \ref{fig:prevstudycomp}, while the remaining sources are shown as circles.
 As new diameters, we take the average of the fitted values for the 2\,cm and 3.6\,cm images, as done by \cite{batejat2011}.
-We find the measurements to be in good agreement, except for the smallest sources which are the hardest ones to measure, given the limits in image resolution.
+We find the measurements to be in reasonable agreement.